FedericoCantarelli/Customer-Satisfaction-Yojo/README.md

 The dataset is structured as follow:
 * `model.csv` contains 50,000 records with the respective target variable;
-* `predictions.csv' contains 20,000 records without target variable;
+* `predictions.csv` contains 20,000 records without target variable;
 * there are 19 features in the dataset, the last one is the target.

 | n    | Variable                      | Description                                                  |